Skip to content

 url: https://sourceforge.net

 Apophysis 7x is the 64-bit brother of old (and still good) Apophysis by Mark Townsend.
-As such, it can do everything the old version was capable of and then some.
-Yet, I find it somewhat slower than the classic version –and it will get slower if you zoom in –as happened with the old one too.
-The program starts with a random batch of images (it’s a different set each time) that you can transform at will or begin from scratch; it’s up to you.
-Once a picture is done, you can render it within the program and save it in various image formats, or export the parameters as UPR file to render in Ultra Fractal, especially for larger-size outputs.
+As such, it can do everything the old one was capable of and then some.
+Yet, I find it somewhat slower than the classic version —and it gets slower while zooming in— as it used to happen with the old one too.
+The program starts with a random batch of images (a different set each time) that you can transform at will, or you can begin from scratch.
+Once a picture is done, you can render it within the program and save it in various image formats, or export the parameters as UPR file to render in Ultra Fractal, a good choice for larger-size outputs (for users of that other generator).

 Last revision: 18 October 2014.